Atiku Abubakar

-Background
+In 2025, Abubakar left the PDP to join the African Democratic Congress, alongside his former rival Peter Obi.
+The two opposition leaders intend to present a united front against the APC in the 2027 presidential elections.

-Family
+Early life

-Atiku Abubakar was born on 25 November 1946 in Jada, a village which was then under the administration of the British Cameroons – the territory later joined with the Federation of Nigeria in the 1961 British Cameroons referendum.
+Atiku Abubakar was born on 25 November 1946 in Jada, a village which was part of the British Cameroons – part of the territory later joined with the Federation of Nigeria following the 1961 British Cameroons referendum.
 His father, Garba Abubakar was a Fulani trader and farmer, and his mother was Aisha Kande.
-He was named after his paternal grandfather Atiku Abdulqadir who hails from Wurno, Sokoto State and migrated to Kojoli village at Jada, Adamawa State, his maternal grandfather called Inuwa Dutse migrated to Jada, Adamawa State from Dutse, Jigawa State he became the only child of his parents when his only sister died at infancy.
-In 1957, his father died by drowning while crossing a river to Toungo, a neighbouring village to Jada.
+He was named after his paternal grandfather Atiku Abdulqadir who hails from Wurno, Sokoto State and migrated to Kojoli village at Jada, Adamawa State.
+His maternal grandfather called Inuwa Dutse migrated to Jada, Adamawa State from Dutse, Jigawa State.
+He became the only child of his parents when his only sister died at infancy.
+In 1957, his father died by drowning, while crossing a river to Toungo, a neighbouring village to Jada.

-Education
+Childhood and education

 His father was opposed to the idea of Western education and tried to keep Atiku Abubakar out of the traditional school system.
-When the government discovered that Abubakar was not attending mandatory schooling, his father spent a few days in jail until Aisha Kande's mother paid the fine.
+When the government discovered that Abubakar was not attending mandatory schooling, his father spent a few days in jail until Aisha Kande, his mother paid the fine.
 At the age of eight, Abubakar enrolled in the Jada Primary School, Adamawa.
 After completing his primary school education in 1960, he was admitted into Adamawa Provincial Secondary School in the same year, alongside 59 other students.
 He graduated from secondary school in 1965 after he made grade three in the West African Senior School Certificate Examination.

-Following secondary school, Abubakar studied a short while at the Nigeria Police College in Kaduna.
-He left the College when he was unable to present an O-Level Mathematics result, and worked briefly as a Tax Officer in the Regional Ministry of Finance, from where he gained admission to the School of Hygiene in Kano in 1966.
+Following secondary school, Abubakar studied for a short while at the Nigeria Police College in Kaduna.
+He left the college when he was unable to present an O-Level Mathematics result, and worked briefly as a Tax Officer in the Regional Ministry of Finance, from where he gained admission to the School of Hygiene in Kano in 1966.
 He graduated with a Diploma in 1967, having served as Interim Student Union President at the school.
-In 1967 he enrolled for a Law Diploma at the Ahmadu Bello University Institute of Administration, on a scholarship from the regional government.
+In 1967, he enrolled for a Law Diploma at the Ahmadu Bello University Institute of Administration, on a scholarship from the regional government.
 After graduation in 1969, during the Nigerian Civil War, he was employed by the Nigeria Customs Service.

-In 2021, Abubakar successfully completed and passed his Master's degree in International Relations at Anglia Ruskin University.
+In 2021, Abubakar successfully completed and passed his master's degree in International Relations at Anglia Ruskin University.